flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 constraint is often the absence of a communication broker.
 The framework's designers introduce new resources and abstractions, but the only way to compose them is through direct communication, and sometimes that direct communication is handled magically.
-(I believe Rails worked with this way, with tight coupling between Controller and Views and a lack of options for conveying Controller data to other parts of the system).
+(I seem to recall that Rails worked with this way, with tight coupling between Controller and Views and a lack of options for conveying Controller data to other parts of the system).
 If someone wants to introduce new abstractions, they have to untangle all the magic and hook deep into the framework's internals, using -- or even patching! -- code that's meant to be private.

 I remember running into this with Rails back when MongoDB was released; the _document database_ resource was sufficiently different